syedaliadil2010-test/coding-assignment/README.md

 ## We’re looking for the following: :eyeglasses: ##

 - Can you research and learn something new that you might not be entirely familiar with?
-- Can you ask the right questions to get what you need?
 - Can you manage your time effectively to deliver something of value?
 - Can you design something that is easy-to-use and visually pleasing?
 - Can you use version control correctly?